 Catacombs of Paris

-The Catacombs of Paris are a network of tunnels that are used as an ossuary for millions of people from various periods.
+The Catacombs of Paris are a network of tunnels that are used as a cemetery for millions of people from various periods.
 It was opened to the public in 1874.
+It's estimated that the remains of more than 6 million people may be buried in the more than 186 mi (300 km) of tunnels.

 History of the Catacombs

 Before becoming Catacombs, these tunnels were used as limestone quarries for a large number of monuments and buildings that have become some of the city’s top attractions.
-During this period the tunnels were called Les Carrières de Paris (the quarries of Paris).
+During this period, the tunnels were called Les Carrières de Paris (the quarries of Paris).

 Visiting the Catacombs

-The visit to the Catacombs is quite a chilling experience and it's a once-in-a-lifetime experience to see the seemingly infinite amount of human bones and skulls piled on top of each other along the tunnels.
+The visit to the Catacombs is quite a chilling experience, and it's a once-in-a-lifetime experience to see the seemingly infinite amount of human bones and skulls piled on top of each other along the tunnels.

 Schedule

-Tuesday – Sunday: 9:45 am – 8:30 pm (last entry 7:30 pm)
+Tuesday to Sunday: 9:45 am to 8:30 pm (final admission is at 7:30 pm)

 Monday: Closed